winglang/playground/apps/tour/src/tutorials/inflight/03-tutorial.md

 # Inflight - Intro

-Inflight code is the runtime that handles the application logic (handle API requests, process queue messages, etc).
+Inflight code is the runtime that handles the application logic (handles API requests, process queue messages, etc).

 Unlike preflight code, it is running post-deployment.
 It can run inside a serverless function (lambda), a container, a VM or a physical server.
 Therefore, it can be executed multiple times and on different machines in parallel.